alexquar/Rust/notes/bsyntax.md

     -println!("foo bar {}", y)
     -y is injected in placeholder
     - if it is an array us {:?}
+    - to select number of decimals use {:.n}
 ## Variables

 ### Declarations